ASR

 Sample Canvas / Syllabus Text

 This course incorporates an early alert reporting system called Academic Status Reports (ASRs) to give you helpful updates throughout the semester.
-An ASR will let you know if you are progressing well or if there are concerns related to your class performance.
-Concerns may be related to missing classes, missing assignments, or the quality of your work.
+An ASR can let you know if you are progressing well or if there are concerns related to your class performance.
+Concerns may be related to low class participation, low assignment scores, or lack of communication with the instructor.
 ASR notifications will be sent to your ASU email address and are visible on My ASU in the My Classes box.
+You may also receive additional messages about ASRs from your advisor, Sunny chatbot, or your instructor.
 The ASR may provide recommended actions, such as meeting with your instructor, TA, or academic advisor.
-If you receive an ASR, don’t ignore it and keep calm (it might be good news).
+If you receive an ASR, don’t ignore it.
 Read the message, follow the suggested instructions, and don’t delay.
 Information for making an appointment with your academic advisor can be found on My ASU in the Academic Support Team box.
-Students should view ASRs as confirmation of good work or use them as a catalyst to make changes, seek assistance, and improve in the course.
+ASRs may indicate that you need to make changes and seek assistance to improve in the course.

 You can learn more about ASRs on the Academic Status Report Resources page.